-Reporting of metering values takes place via the EDIEL format MSCONS to all parties, with the exception of the gas user and gas producer if they have not requested a report.
+Reporting of metering values from the grid owner takes place via the EDIEL format MSCONS to all parties, with the exception of the gas user and gas producer if they have not requested a report.
 In the report, quality labelling is used to state that the metering value has either been read, calculated, or is missing.
 For technical data about mandatory information and similar information, see the EDIEL instructions for the MSCONS message.